 B lymphocytes, which mature in the bone marrow, produce antibodies.
 Upon encountering a pathogen, B lymphocytes differentiate into plasma B cells, which produce antibodies, and memory B cells, which retain information about the pathogen for future encounters.

-T lymphocytes, which mature in the thymus gland, are responsible for cell-mediated immunity.
+T lymphocytes mature in the thymus gland and are responsible for cell-mediated immunity.
 There are four types of T lymphocytes: T helper cells (TH), T killer cells (TK), T suppressor cells (TS), and T memory cells (TM).

 T helper cells stimulate plasma B cells to produce antibodies.
 When a person is vaccinated, inactive pathogens in the vaccine prompt the immune system to produce antibodies.
 Memory cells retain information about the pathogen for future encounters, enabling a quicker and more effective immune response upon subsequent exposure.